What Is a Solar Battery

 - The amount of energy your system is capable of generating.
 This is dependent on your roof size and geographical location.

 - The amount of energy your household consumes during the day.

 - The amount of energy your household requires in the afternoon.

 - And lastly your budget.

-This can easily be calculated through a pre-assesement, which we offer here at Deege Solar for free.
-Simply just fill out the enquiry form located here.
+This can easily be calculated through a pre-assessment, which we offer here at Deege Solar for free.
+Simply just fill out the enquiry form.